MoolaSmoola/NYC-311-gentrification/personal reminders.md

 * notable: across different metrics of gentrification, for complaint 4 there are significant (p<0.001) results for pct_difference_white
 * controls (for borough maybe)
 * possible(?) to create an index variable based on changes in overall ethnic composition, taking into consideration individual changes
+* confusing myself: difference beteween IV being factor variable and it being a continuous variable?
 ## Notes from today
 * ethnic composition
 * controls